logux/client/README.md

        alt="Sponsored by Evil Martians" width="236" height="54">
 </a>

 ## Getting Started

-### Add Logux to Project
+### Add Logux to your Project

-This project use npm package manager.
-So your need webpack or Browserify to build single JS bundle for browsers.
+This project uses npm package manager.
+So you will need WebPack or Browserify to build a JS bundle for browsers.

 Install Logux Client: